Green and Ethical Affairs

 - You should register your bike with college (ask the porters) when arriving, and note down the reference code stamped into the frame in case it is stolen.

-If you would like a green dot on your pidge to indicate that you don't want to receive leaflets/spam, please email the green officer at email@example.com.
+If you would like a green dot on your pidge to indicate that you don’t want to receive leaflets/spam, please take one from the ones on the wall near the door in the pidge room and if they have run out email the green officer at firstname.lastname@example.org.

 - If you notice any faults, such as leaking taps or radiators that can’t be turned off, write these in the maintenance book.
 This can be accessed online: login to the Emmanuel website as if you are registering for formal hall and click on the spanner icon.